Highpoint2000/TEFLoggerApp/README.md

 - Individual files are merged before uploading

 ## History:

+### Version 3.0 (only works from TEF Firmware from v2.11.23 and Android Smartphones!)

+- Added remote functions for TEF (activate in menue): Freq up/down - Search up/down - Auto Scan on/off - Frequency input (longer hold auto scan)
+- Correction of the status bar and gps display
+- TEF type and firmware version integrated into URDS upload file

 ### Version 2.4 (only works from TEF Firmware from v2.11.21 and Android Smartphones!)